-Spanning up to one week, several self-formed, multidisciplinary teams of Wharton and Penn students compete to present the most innovative solutions that may include machine learning to solve your company’s business needs using your data.
+Spanning approximately one week, several self-formed, multidisciplinary teams of Wharton and Penn students, ranging from undergraduates to MBAs, compete to present the most innovative solutions that may include machine learning to examine your business challenge and make recommendations using your data.

 “The outcomes of Evite’s Datathon have definitely given inspiration to our data and development resources, and we are in active conversations internally about other potential machine learning approaches that were inspired by the winning team.”

 How it Works

 Agree to a process around secure data sharing

 Host a webinar and share information about your company, project, and data